delta6626/365-days-of-code/README.md

 - Day 304 ✅: Nearly completed the subscription system.
 Cancellation feature remaining
 - Day 305 ✅: Added a settings button that lets users manage their subscription directly in PayPal
 - Day 306 ✅: Started building the delete account feature
+- Day 307 ✅: Implemented the backend logic for account deletion

 ## 📌 Notes